A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Theory

 \end{enumerate} \end{theorem} Similar theoretical results for the oracle estimator are developed in \cite{wang2012non}.
 In comparison, we obtain a better rate at the cost of assuming subgaussianity for relevant predictors.
 Specifically, the $ l_2 $ error bound in probability $ O_p(\sqrt{\frac{s^{\star}}{n}}) $ is tighter than that of \cite{wang2012non}.
 Furthermore, for the asymptotic normality, we require $ s^{\star}=o(n^{1/2}) $, which is weaker than that in \cite{wang2012non}, where $ s^{\star}=o(n^{1/4}) $ is assumed.
-Importantly, a direct implication of Theorem \ref{thm:oracle} is that our estimator enjoys post selection consistency, as shown in the following corollary. \begin{corollary} If the conditions of Theorem \ref{thm:gic} hold, we have $ \norm{\hat{\boldsymbol{\beta}}_{\hat{s}} - \boldsymbol\beta^{\star}}_2 = o_p(1) $. \end{corollary} Following the notation in Algorithm \ref{alg:bess}, we now turn to the computational properties of RankABESS including an upper bound for the number of iterations of our algorithm in Lemma \ref{lem:iter} and a theoretical guarantee for the polynomial complexity in Theorem \ref{thm:time}. \begin{lemma} Assume that Conditions (C1)-(C4) hold and $ s\ge s^{\star} $.
+Importantly, a direct implication of Theorem \ref{thm:oracle} is that our estimator enjoys post selection consistency, as shown in the following corollary. \begin{corollary} If the conditions of Theorem \ref{thm:gic} hold, we have $ \norm{\widehat{\boldsymbol{\beta}}_{\widehat{s}} - \boldsymbol\beta^{\star}}_2 = o_p(1) $. \end{corollary}

+Following the notation in Algorithm \ref{alg:bess}, we now turn to the computational properties of RankABESS including an upper bound for the number of iterations of our algorithm in Lemma \ref{lem:iter} and a theoretical guarantee for the polynomial complexity in Theorem \ref{thm:time}. \begin{lemma} Assume that Conditions (C1)-(C4) hold and $ s\ge s^{\star} $.
 Then with probability at least $ 1-\gamma(s;n,p) $, at iteration $t,$ we have $ \mathcal{A}^{\star} \subseteq \mathcal{A}^t $ if

-where $ \sn \coloneqq \norm{\boldsymbol{r}/n - \mathbf{1}/2}_2^2 = \Theta(n).$ \end{lemma} \begin{theorem} Assume Conditions (C1) - (C7) hold.
+where $ \sn = \norm{\boldsymbol{r}/n - \mathbf{1}/2}_2^2 = \Theta(n).$ \end{lemma} \begin{theorem} Assume Conditions (C1) - (C7) hold.
 Then, with probability $ 1 - \bigo(p^{-\alpha})$ for some positive constant $\alpha$, the computational complexity of RankABESS for a given $ s_{\max} $ is

 where $ S_n $ is defined in Lemma \ref{lem:iter}. \end{theorem} Theorem \ref{thm:time} implies that our algorithm achieves a polynomial complexity with high probability.
 Intuitively, for $ s\ge s^{\star} $, Lemma \ref{lem:iter} implies that our algorithm recovers the true support within finite iterations.
 For $ s<s^{\star} $, the lower bound in Condition \ref{cond:threshold} ensures that {unnecessary } iterations can be avoided and the computational complexity is also reasonably bounded.